 --print --no-session-persistence

 Sandboxing provides OS-level isolation for file system and network access.
-Enable it with /sandbox in-session or the --sandbox CLI flag.
+Enable it with /sandbox in-session.
 In sandbox mode, Claude can only access approved paths and network rules you configure.
 This is valuable for running Claude on untrusted code or in environments where you want strict boundaries.

 For enterprise deployments, managed settings override user settings through platform-native management: plist on macOS, Registry on Windows, managed configuration files, and managed-settings.d/ drop-ins merged alphabetically.
 That’s separate from managed memory files such as organization-level CLAUDE.md guidance.